GC

 What disk should I put the workspace on?

 A fast SSD is strongly preferred.
-The runtime writes traces and memory records frequently; on spinning disks the write amplification becomes visible in turn latency.
+The runtime writes sessions and memory records frequently; on spinning disks the write amplification becomes visible in turn latency.
 In practice:

 • Production: NVMe or at minimum SATA SSD.